AuspiciousIsHere/Family-Tree/README.md

 # Family-Tree
-a Family Tree project designed to teach some of the core lessons of working with various Data structures such as Linked Lists and Hash Tables, Reading and writing from/on a csv file, working with PlantUML Library to visualize the Family Tree and creating a UI with Tkinter Python Library.
+a Family Tree project designed to teach some of the core lessons of working with various Data structures such as Linked Lists and Hash Tables, Reading and writing from/on a csv file, working with PlantUML Library to visualize the Family Tree and creating a UI with Tkinter Python Library. every function's time complexity is also explained in the code and why we get such number/time complexity.

 Here is everything you need to know about how this works in persian (English explanation will be added later.):